shanecoen/code-institute-portfolio-2/README.md

 * Expand on the list of questions that is available to the user.
 At present there are only 10 questions available and a much bigger list would make it less likely than they would receive the same question when they attempt the quiz for a second or third time.

 * Make use of progress bar.
-At present the user can view their progress via text (ie question 2 of 5) but using a progress bar as either and addition or an alternative but make for a more pleasant experience.
+At present the user can view their progress via text (ie question 2 of 5) but using a progress bar as either an addition or an alternative would make for a more pleasant experience.

 * Incorporate a timer into the quiz questions thus making it more challenging for the user.
 Allowing them only 10 seconds etc to select an answer would make it much more rewarding once the correct answer is chosen.